-An upper endoscopy (esophagogastroduodenoscopy or EGD) is an exam that allows your doctor to look at your upper digestive system.
-The doctor uses a thin, flexible tube that has a light and camera.
+An esophagogastroduodenoscopy, also known as an EGD or upper endoscopy, is an exam that allows your doctor to look at your upper digestive system using a thin, flexible tube that has a light and camera.
 Your doctor inserts the tube into your mouth and guides it down your throat to find the cause for symptoms such as nausea, vomiting, abdominal pain, difficulty swallowing, or gastrointestinal bleeding.
-Your doctor may recommend an upper endoscopy to collect tissue samples to test for diseases and conditions related to the upper digestive system, such as bleeding, inflammation, diarrhea, or cancer.
-We may also recommend an endoscopy as a treatment for conditions, such as widening the esophagus, removing a polyp, or removing a foreign object that may be stuck in your esophagus.
+Your doctor may recommend an EGD to collect tissue samples to test for diseases and conditions related to the upper digestive system, such as bleeding, inflammation, diarrhea, or cancer.
+We may also recommend an EGD as a treatment for conditions, such as widening the esophagus, removing a polyp, or removing a foreign object that may be stuck in your esophagus.

 An endoscopy procedure generally takes 15 to 30 minutes.
 You generally need additional recovery time for the sedatives to wear off.
 After the exam you may experience mild bloating or gas, cramping, and/or a sore throat.
 Most patients can resume normal activities and diet shortly after the procedure once the sedative has worn off.

 Your doctor will follow up with you to talk about your exam results and let you know if you need additional exams or procedures.

 At Digestive Health Associates, we are dedicated to helping you achieve and maintain an optimal level of digestive health.